 This is the third in a four-part series: You can read the entire journal from the beginning here.

 Cinque Terre, which means five lands, is made up of five towns along the “Italian Rivera”.
 Monterosso in the north, then Vernazza, Corniglia, Manarola, and Riomaggiore.
-This is an isolated area.
-No automobiles are allowed in the cities; you go from town to town by train, boat, or your own foot power.
-Most of the tourists are here to hike.
-The walking trails are absolutely spectacular with sheer drop-offs and unspoiled views of the Mediterranean.
+This is an isolated area, and no automobiles are allowed in the cities; you go from town to town by train, boat, or your own foot power.
+Many of the tourists are here to hike the walking trails which are absolutely spectacular; you get sheer drop-offs and unspoiled views of the Mediterranean.
 Most of the routes from town to town take about 90 minutes to traverse.
-Once you reach the towns, even on a warm summer afternoon, there isn’t a whole lot to do except hike, lay in the sun, make friends with the locals, drink the local wine, and eat.
-This used to be one of those places in the world that was an incredible find: no one knew about the area.
-Then the Rick Steves of the world started leading tours, and like almost everywhere else, the towns are now overrun during the summer months.
-Unfortunately (depending on how you look at it), most everything for tourists is closed in November – shops, restaurants, hotels… the towns are pretty much locals only, so I had much of the trails to myself.
+Once you reach them, even on a warm summer afternoon, there isn’t a whole lot to do except hike, sit in the sun, make friends with the locals, drink the area wines, and eat.
+This used to be one of those areas that were an incredible find: no one knew about these little cities.
+Then tour guides started bringing people, and like almost everywhere else, the towns are now overrun during the summer months.
+Unfortunately (or fortunately, depending on how you look at it), most shops, restaurants, and rooms for tourists are closed in November and the towns are pretty much locals only, so I had much of the trails to myself.

 After breakfast the next morning, stopped at San Pietro, a Gothic church that was built in 1334.
 You’ll see it just outside of the train station, so it is a good place to stop when you are on your way in or out of town.

 I headed southeast along a hiking trail to Manarola, a tiny fishing and wine town.
 A local wine called sciacchetra is everywhere, and I stopped to fortify myself; sweet, very sweet.
 I decided one glass was a poor sampling, so tried two others; still quite sweet, but warming; nice with some bread and cheese.
-After a quick walk through the town (most of the galleries were only open for a few hours later that afternoon), stopped at the 700 year old church of San Lorenzo.
-It’s a bit of a climb up to the very top of the city.
+After a quick walk through the town (most of the galleries were only open for a few hours in the afternoon), my path took me to the 700-year-old church of San Lorenzo, a bit of a climb up to the top of the city.
 It is small as Italian churches go, named after one of the first Christian martyrs.
-Beautiful frescos and a beautiful stained glass window helped offset a cloudy afternoon.
+Beautiful frescos and backlit stained glass windows helped offset a cloudy afternoon.
 The views were breathtaking.
 I am told that the church bells sound over the cliffs at 7 am every morning.

 From there, I picked up the trail and staggered onward.
-This section of the trail is called Via dell’Amore, after its romantic views.
-It is fairly easygoing, and as the sun is quite low on the horizon this year, the shadows made it difficult to take a bad picture.
+This section is called Via dell’Amore, after its romantic views.
+The hike is fairly easygoing, and the sun was quite low on the horizon with the shadows making it difficult to take a bad picture.
 It’s a beautiful, easy hike; well worth the effort rather than taking the train.
 After wandering for an hour, I arrived in Riomaggiore, where I would spend the night.

 Riomaggiore is the most “modern” of the five cities.
-The other towns are pretty much all older buildings, but this one also has newer residences intermixed.
+The other towns are pretty much older buildings, but this one has newer residences intermixed.
 High above the town are the ruins of a 15th-century castle.
-I walked around the town for a bit, and finding everything overpriced and touristy, took the road less traveled, a steep grade up the hill.
+I walked around for a while, and finding everything overpriced and touristy, took the road less traveled, a steep grade up the hill.
 It wasn’t long before I discovered another little enoteca populated entirely by locals.
 It was one of those situations where everyone turns and looks at you when you walk in the door.
 All the tables were full, and I stood there feeling awkward for a moment before a group of four squeezed over and motioned for me to join them.
-Most of the conversation was way too fast for me to understand, but they decided to order for me.
-This turned out to be trofie al pesto, a pasta made with chestnut flour, and yet another dish of anchovies.
-Even after just one glass of wine, I managed to get lost, winding my way up endless steps to the hostel where I was staying.
-If you are into hiking, this is the one village you will want to spend a couple of days in.
-Some of them wind way up into the mountains, affording spectacular views.
-Be warned, however, some of them are a bit dangerous.
+Most of the conversation was way too fast for me to understand, but they saved me embarrassment by deciding to order for me.
+The dish turned out to be trofie al pesto, a pasta made with chestnut flour, and yet another dish of anchovies.
+After dinner, though I’d only indulged in one glass of wine, I managed to get lost, winding my way up endless steps to the hostel where I was staying.
+If you are into hiking, this is the one village where you will want to spend a couple of days.
+Some trails wind up into the mountains, affording spectacular views, but be warned, some of them are a bit dangerous.
 If hiking isn’t your thing, check out the Bar il Giardino.
 It’s a bit touristy, but wow, the view!
-Eat some salt cod, anchovies and drink wine while sitting overlooking the Ligurian sea.
+Eat some salt cod, and bright salty anchovies, while you drink wine while sitting overlooking the Ligurian sea.